Board

 Board Member

-Joyce Moy is currently an Executive Director of a research institute at the City University of New York (CUNY).
-Her area of focus is economic development, entrepreneurship, and financial empowerment in Asian American and diverse communities.
-She is the former Director of Economic Development at the CUNY, where she had oversight over a Procurement Technical Assistance Center (PTAC), a Small Business Development Center (SBDC), and a corporate training center at LaGuardia Community College.
+Joyce Moy is the founder and CEO of Fintelligent Strategies, Inc., a start-up committed to the financial and economic empowerment of low-income individuals, families, and communities.
+She is the former Executive Director of the Asian American/Asian Research Institute at the City University of New York (CUNY) where her area of focus was economic development, entrepreneurship, and financial empowerment in Asian American and diverse communities.
+Prior to that, she served as the Director of Economic Development at CUNY, where she had oversight over a Procurement Technical Assistance Center (PTAC), a Small Business Development Center (SBDC), and a corporate training center at LaGuardia Community College, as well as community development.

-Joyce was the first Asian American and founding regional director of a Small Business Development Center in New York funded by the US Small Business Administration and New York State.
-She built a team that spoke English, Spanish, Korean and 3 dialects of Chinese, with a strong capacity to serve immigrant businesses and MWBEs which were underserved by the then existing small business technical assistance providers.
-Under her leadership after 9/11, over $20 million in loans, grants and other financial assistance was provided to small business owners.
+Joyce was the first Asian American and founding regional director of a Small Business Development Center in New York State.
+This was funded by the US Small Business Administration and New York State in response to 9/11.
+She built a team that spoke English, Spanish, Korean and 3 dialects of Chinese, to serve immigrant businesses and MWBEs who were underserved by the then existing small business technical assistance providers.
+Under her leadership after 9/11, over $20 million in loans, grants and other financial assistance were awarded to small business owners.

-In her work with small businesses, Joyce recognized that entrepreneurs lacked basic financial literacy skills.
-As a result, she began to develop financial literacy training, and received nearly $600,000 in grants for financial literacy programming from the New York State Banking Department, Amalgamated Bank and Citibank.
-Later, Joyce developed a 45-hour financial literacy and empowerment training which has become a national model for financial counselors embedded in community-based organizations and government agencies serving the poor and working poor.
+In her work with small businesses, Joyce recognized that immigrants, women, and entrepreneurs of color lacked basic financial literacy skills needed to succeed in their personal lives and in business.
+As a result, Joyce developed a multi-day financial literacy and empowerment training which has become a national model for financial counselors embedded in community-based organizations and government agencies serving the poor and working poor across the country.
+As a former practicing attorney, Joyce finds immense reward in being able to use her training and experience to advocate for communities excluded from full economic participation.

-Joyce holds a BA from SUNY Stony Brook, and a JD from Hofstra University School of Law.
+Joyce holds a BA from the State University of New York at Stony Brook, and a JD from Hofstra University School of Law.

 Staff